microsoft/botframework-components/docs/create-custom-triggers.md

 ## About this custom action
 ----------------------

-This C\# custom action consists of the following:
+This C\# custom trigger consists of the following:

 - A Composer project targeted for Dotnet.
 This can be any Composer project.
 One that already exists, or a new one you create.
 If you want to experiment risk free, create a new Empty Bot in Composer.
 This document assumes you create a Empty Bot named "MyEmptyBot".

-- The custom action code [MultiplyDialog.cs](assets/MultiplyDialog.cs) class, which defines the business logic of the custom action.
-In this example, two numbers passed as inputs are multiplied, and the result is the output.
+- The custom trigger code [OnMembersAdded.cs](assets/OnMembersAdded.cs) class, which defines the business logic of the custom action.
+In this example, when a ConversationUpdate Acitivity is recevied, and Activity.MembersAdded > 0.

-- The custom action schema [MultiplyDialog.schema](assets/MultiplyDialog.schema), which describes the operations available.
+- The custom trigger schema [Microsoft.OnMembersAdded.schema](assets/Microsoft.OnMembersAdded.schema) which describes the operations available, and [Microsoft.OnMembersAdded.uischema](assets/Microsoft.OnMembersAdded.uischema) which describes how it's displayed in Composer.

   [Bot Framework Schemas](https://github.com/microsoft/botframework-sdk/tree/master/schemas)
   are specifications for JSON data.
 They define the shape of the data